TYPO3/Surf/Documentation/Guide/Index.rst

 ====================================
-Surf - FLOW3 deployment
+Surf - TYPO3 Flow deployment
 ====================================

 Description
 ===========

-The Surf package is a complete automated deployment tool powered by FLOW3.
-It's best used but not limited to deploy FLOW3 applications.
-It might be included in your FLOW3 application but can also be run standalone.
+The Surf package is a complete automated deployment tool powered by TYPO3 Flow.
+It's best used but not limited to deploy Flow applications.
+It might be included in your Flow application but can also be run standalone.
 It's inspired by some features of Capistrano (thanks) concerning the Git workflow.

 Some of the features of the Surf package: